Keyboard shortcuts

 • Admin-panel brute force: same access-log path, tracks POSTs to /phpmyadmin/index.php, /pma/index.php, /phpMyAdmin/index.php, and Joomla /administrator/index.php.
 Emits admin_panel_bruteforce and auto-blocks the IP.
 Path matcher is intentionally tight to avoid false positives on shared hosting; Drupal and Tomcat Manager use different attack shapes and need separate detectors.

-• SMTP brute force: tails /var/log/exim_mainlog for dovecot SASL auth failures on submission ports.
-Emits smtp_bruteforce (per-IP, auto-blocks), smtp_subnet_spray (per-/24, auto-blocks the whole subnet), and smtp_account_spray (per-mailbox, visibility only).
+• SMTP brute force and probes: tails /var/log/exim_mainlog on cPanel and non-cPanel Exim hosts where the file exists.
+Emits smtp_probe_abuse and smtp_bruteforce (per-IP, auto-blocks), smtp_subnet_spray (per-/24, auto-blocks the whole subnet), and smtp_account_spray (per-mailbox, visibility only).

 • Mail brute force: tails /var/log/maillog for direct IMAP, POP3, and ManageSieve auth failures.
 Composes with the existing geo-login monitor so email_suspicious_geo keeps working.
 Emits mail_bruteforce, mail_subnet_spray, mail_account_spray, and mail_account_compromised (the last one fires when a successful login arrives from an IP that just failed auth against the same mailbox; auto-blocks with no false positives by construction).